harness-community/harness-ccm-external-data/README.md

 ## docker

-there is a docker image available to enable running the automation:
+there is a docker image available to enable running the automation via docker or a plugin in a harness pipeline:

 ```
 docker run --rm -it \